Microservices in Practice: From Architecture to Deployment

 Kubernetes is extending Docker's capabilities by allowing to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts, offering co-location of containers, service discovery, and replication control.
 As you can see, most of these features are essential in our microservices context too.
 Hence using Kubernetes (on top of Docker) for microservices deployment has become an extremely powerful approach, especially for large scale microservices deployments.

-In figure 11, it shows an overview of the deployment of the microservices of the retail application.
+In the figure above, it shows an overview of the deployment of the microservices of the retail application.
 Each microservice instance is deployed as a container and there are two containers per each host.
 You can arbitrarily change the number of containers that you run on a given host.

 - In a typical monolithic application, the security is about finding that 'who is the caller', 'what can the caller do', and 'how do we propagate that information'.